AtemLang/atem/README.md

 *You mean we can define our unique keywords and statements?*

-Not only keywords and statements, Atem also provides a rich set of tools to define your *own* operators, types, expressions, or even extension to the metaprogramming system!
-The unique capacity of Atem enable us to transform our favorite programming paradigms and models into a *real* language that use your favorite syntaxes.
-For example, we could build a different generics model that has complete type-checking and uses witness table based boxing to implement (The default generics model of Atem is compile-time duck-typed and uses template based monomorphization to implement), or even implement a borrow checker that ensures strict memory safety in a Rust-like way.
+Not only keywords and statements, but Atem also provides a rich set of tools to define your *own* operators, types, expressions, or even extensions to the metaprogramming system!
+The unique capacity of Atem enables us to transform our favorite programming paradigms and models into a "language that uses our favorite syntaxes.
+For example, we could build a different generics model that has complete type-checking and uses witness-table-based boxing to implement (The default generics model of Atem is compile-time duck-typed and uses template-based monomorphization to implement), or even implement a borrow checker that ensures strict memory safety in a Rust-like way.

 ## Why Atem Exists?

-What should the "Programming Language of Future" looks like?
+What should the "Programming Language of the Future" looks like?

 Should it support low-level assembly-like operations like C?